TV Tropes Needs Your Help

 While the term wizard

-- Traditional Wizardly Attire: Wizards are known for wearing long robes, especially in blue or grey, and pointed hats, often floppy and without brims.
+- Traditional Wizardly Attire: Wizards are known for wearing long robes, especially in blue or grey, and pointed hats, often floppy and sometimes without a bris.
 Sometimes the hat is omitted, but rarely the robe.
-If male (and they very often are — see below), they also have a long Wizard Beard that's usually white.
+If male (and they very often are — see below), they also have a long Wizard Beard, usually white.

 - Carry a Magic Staff: Wizards are known for carrying staffs which they use as a device to aid in casting spells and for a walking stick.
 They are heavily associated with wizards over any other type of magic user.

 - Wizardry: Wizards practice wizardry specifically as their type of magic which tends to have to do with cosmic energy and powers through intensive study of arcane knowledge.
 They are often seen reading the stars and tapping into the energy of the earth directly, casting spells with runes or magic words, or pure thought.
 Wizards appear to have been somewhat based on Druids and ascetic Hermits but are not directly comparable.
 They may have a personal Spell Book, but more likely they have an entire library of gathered knowledge.
 The most powerful wizards may call themselves Archmage.

 - Wizardly Habits: Wizards are very often solitary folk who live alone in far off, difficult to reach places, studying in seclusion.
 They also tend to live in tall towers, the better to be closer to the stars.
 They have been known to enjoy Walking the Earth, however, and people seem to stumble upon them at random...or is it fate?
 They also tend to have apprentices hanging around.
 A Wizard can be a Court Mage but even then they tend to have their own areas and act aloof.
 If they have a pet, it's usually a bird of some kind, like a crow or owl.
 A degree of eccentricity is quite common, be it real or feigned, which masks the wizard's considerable power.